 Be kind to yourself as you adjust to life as a working mother.
 The role can come with conflicting emotions.
 In one survey, three-fourths of women said they enjoy the work they do, and two-thirds enjoyed the social aspect of working.
 However, 54 percent of working mothers said they wished they could stay home with their kids.
 It’s normal to feel a wide range of emotions, including periods of exhilaration, guilt, and exhaustion.

 Sleep can make a big difference to your mental and physical health and cognitive performance.
 According to an Australian study, new mothers register medically significant levels of sleepiness even 18 weeks after a baby is born.
 And the Center for Disease Control found that single working mothers are the demographic most likely to be clinically sleep deprived.
 Your sleep will likely be disrupted for a while.
 Newborns wake about every three hours to eat, and some babies don’t sleep through the night until after age 1.
 Compensate by going to bed as early as possible.

 Fifty-nine percent of working moms say they have no time for leisure.
 But it’s important to find relaxing moments, whether it’s walking to work, meeting a friend for lunch, or watching your favorite television show, to help you enjoy each day.
 Women are at a higher risk for developing depression during the first year after a baby is born, and self-care is an important way to be a happier and healthier mom, professional, and human being.

 Congratulations, you’re signing up for an amazing journey!
-Most parents say caring for children is the most meaningful part of their lives.
+Most parents say caring for children is the most and-more-exhausting/">meaningful part of their lives.
 The first months after maternity leave are challenging for most new parents, but you’ll encourage a smoother transition going back to work after baby by knowing what to expect and planning ahead.